Colorado by Train

 TRAIN #3: Cumbres & Toltec Scenic Railroad

 Following a recurring theme, the transport of silver ore from southwest Colorado’s San Juan Mountains was the objective for building the Cumbres & Toltec Scenic Railroad during the 1880s.
 Our third train journey follows a 64-mile narrow gauge line through the spectacular mountains and valleys of northern New Mexico and southern Colorado.
 We board in Chama, New Mexico, travel as high as 10,015 feet above sea level, and ride, at one point, on rails fastened to a rock shelf carved from the face of a cliff.
 The train stops midway for a hot lunch before continuing to Antonito, our destination back on the Colorado side of the border.
-We spend the night in the small farming community of Monte Vista (7,663 fasl), enjoying dinner on our own near our unique lodging, which also doubles as a drive-in movie theater!
+We spend the night in the small community of Alamosa (7,543 fasl), enjoying dinner on our own in the shadow of the Sangre de Cristo Mountains!

-Great Sand Dunes National Park Walk – (unsanctioned) 5 km, rated 2B
+Great Sand Dunes National Park Walk –5 km, rated 2B (unsanctioned)

 Great Sand Dunes National Park takes us into another world – 30 square miles of sand dunes rising to heights of nearly 700 feet!
 A short nature trail takes us up close to this phenomenal sea of sand surrounded by the Rockies, with an option to climb to the breathtaking summit of these surreal dunes.
 Following a picnic lunch on our own at the base of the Sangre de Cristo Mountains, we journey to Cañon City (5,332 fasl), the gateway to the Royal Gorge, and our home base for the evening.